After your degree

 At the beginning of your studies

 - Find out how you can get professional experience during your studies.
-Talk to teachers, academic advisors, staff at Uni-Emploi, the Bureau de placement (University employment office) and the Office d'orientation et de formation professionnelle (Office for professional guidance and training).
+Talk to teachers, academic advisors, staff at the Centre de carrière and the Office d'orientation et de formation professionnelle (Office for professional guidance and training).

 During your studies

 - Take action.
 Get the knowledge, skills and experience you will need for your future career.
 Participate in the career days organized by the Faculty of Humanities.